sgunadhya/blog/content/post/nqueens_jump_julia.md

 The convenience that Julia offers is that we don't have to understand the underlying solver which solves the Linear Programming problem.
-The solvers use an algorithm like the (Simplex Algorithm)[http://fourier.eng.hmc.edu/e176/lectures/NM/node32.html] to solve these problems.
+The solvers use an algorithm like the [Simplex Algorithm](http://fourier.eng.hmc.edu/e176/lectures/NM/node32.html) to solve these problems.
 ## A similar problem - The Confused Queens

-I came across a problem which is the antithesis of the original N-Queens Problem
+I came across a problem which is an antithesis of the original N-Queens Problem
 - The confused Queens problem, or what I would like to call as "Everybody was Chess-fu fighting".
 In this problem we have to find an arrangement where all the Queens